ScriptLounge/Mathematical-Calculations/Collatz Conjecture/README.md

 ## Usage

 To get started, open your terminal/console and enter "python3 your/path/main.py".
-First, the program will ask you about which mode (explained under "Modes") you want to use.
+First, the program will ask you which mode (explained under "Modes") you want to use.
 Answer with "y" for yes or "n" for no.
-Additionally an option will show up, asking you for an iteration-counting.
+Then the program will ask you if it should print every number of the range with it's respective iteration count.
 Again, answer with "y" or "n", depending on your choice.
 Before the program starts calculating, you must define a start and stop point (both integers) which will define the range of numbers being calculated.